Click here for Site Menu

 1 TBS pine nuts

-saucepan, and then add the spices.
-Stir over low heat until the honey and spices
+a saucepan, and then add the spices.
+Stir over low heat until the honey and

-are well-blended.
+spices are well-blended.
 Be careful not to let the honey burn.
-Cool the mixture, and
+Cool the mixture.

-(either square or lengthwise), and lay them flat on a plate or cookie sheet.
+quarters (either square or lengthwise); lay flat on a plate or cookie

-Drizzle the honey mixture over the toast pieces, and then place the pine nut
+sheet.
+Drizzle honey mixture over toast pieces; place the pine nut kernels

-kernels upright into the bread so they are erect.
-Make patterns with the pine
+upright into the bread so they are erect.
+Make patterns with the pine nuts, or

 Spaghetti Squash with